Water Efficient Rebates

 Brighton, CO 80601

-**2019 will be the last year that households can be eligible for up to two high-efficiency toilet rebates.
-(HET not UHET) Starting in 2020, we will only offer one high-efficiency toilet rebate per household.**
+**2022 will be the last year that households can be eligible for laundry washing machines and high-efficiency toilet rebates.
+(HET not UHET)**